How to Create a WooCommerce Daily Order Form With Multiple Quantity Inputs

 If needed, you can also edit the columns option to include more, or less, information in the daily order form.
 Similarly, you can change the column headings.

-To finish things out, make sure to Publish your post.
+To finish things out, make sure to Publish your WP page.

 Create your WooCommerce daily order form today!

 While using multiple quantity fields for each day of the week is definitely a niche approach, it comes in really handy if your customers want to order different quantities depending on the day of the week.

 Remember – for one-off weekly orders, all you absolutely need is WooCommerce Product Table and WooCommerce Product Add-ons.
 And if you want to tack on recurring orders, you can add in WooCommerce Subscriptions to manage that.